abagames/crisp-game-lib/README.md

 ## More sample codes

-Sample code for each game is `main.js` in each directory in the [docs directory](https://github.com/abagames/crisp-game-lib-games/tree/main/docs).
+Sample code for each game is `main.js` in each directory in the [crisp-game-lib-games/docs directory](https://github.com/abagames/crisp-game-lib-games/tree/main/docs).

 ## Getting started